How to Stop Procrastinating: The Science-Backed Fix

 That running looks like scrolling, snacking, cleaning, or any of the hundred small diversions you use to escape the feeling.
 It works, too.
 For about five minutes.

-Sirois and Pychyl's 2013 research made this mechanism explicit.
+Sirois and Pychyl's 2013 research, published in Social and Personality Psychology Compass, made this mechanism explicit.
 Procrastination is fundamentally a failure of emotional regulation.
 People do not avoid the task.
 They avoid the feeling the task creates.
 The avoidance provides brief mood repair, but it generates guilt, anxiety, and time pressure that make the task feel even worse the next time you face it.
+This is the same loop we cover in stress and habit reversion: when discomfort spikes, your brain falls back to whatever pattern relieves it fastest.

 This is why telling a procrastinator to "just do it" is about as useful as telling someone with insomnia to "just sleep."
 The problem is not in the doing.
 It is in the feeling that precedes the doing.